Atlas-Engine/socialplus/README.md

 ## 🔍 Instant Search
 Find friends immediately by typing a few characters.

-- Matches both WoW and BNet entries
-- Normalizes accents and symbols
+- Normalizes accents and symbols.
-- Updates results in real-time without performance cost
+- Updates results in real-time without performance cost.

 ## 🎯 Modern Invite Logic
 Old MoP restrictions are replaced with clear and reliable behavior:

-- Direct invites for all BNet and in-game friends
+- Direct invites for all BNet and in-game friends.
-- Full cross-realm support
+- Full cross-realm support.
-- Accurate version checks
+- Accurate version checks.
-- Meaningful messages when an invite isn’t possible
+- Meaningful messages when an invite isn’t possible.

 The invite button finally behaves predictably.